Edward Eager: Tales of Magic

-Laura, James, and their wonderful new neighbors, Kip and Lydia, wish up some summer adventures when the well in their new yard is more than they imagined.
+Laura, James, and their new neighbors, Kip and Lydia, wish up some summer adventures when the well in their new yard is more than they imagined.

 Where the first four Tales of Magic and the last one feature unambiguously magical events, Magic or Not? and its sequel The Well-Wishers differ in tone.
 All the apparently magical events in these two novels are described ambiguously, with clues also to possible non-supernatural explanations.
-This and the following book are set near Eager’s own home on Silvermine Road near Stamford.
+This and the following book are set near Eager's own home on Silvermine Road near Stamford.